Essex Crossing: Existing

-Housing
+Residential

 There are both public housing and condominiums in the area.
 In the SPURA area, public housing is operated by the Seward Park Housing Corporation, part of the Cooperative Village, located in the triangle between Grand Street and East Broadway, and abuts Seward Park.
 The buildings, designed by Herman Jessor, were finished in 1959.
 Condominiums include the Blue Tower at 105 Norfolk Street, designed by Bernard Tschumi, opened in 2007 with 32 condominium apartments over 16 stories, a ground floor commercial space occupied by the Thierry Goldberg Gallery, and a roof terrace for residents on the third floor, using a common setup with commercial space at the ground floor with residential space above.
 The Blue Tower is not LEED certified.
 The tower had a characteristic slant that sets it apart from other buildings in the vicinity.

 Essex Street Market

 The Essex Street Market is an indoor retail market, one of a number of such facilities built in the 1930s under the administration of Mayor Fiorello La Guardia, at 120 Essex Street, north of Delancey Street.
 The Essex Street Market, a group of markets constructed in the 1940s to reduce pushcart congestion on the narrow streets of the Lower East Side, is operated and managed by the New York City Economic Development Corporation (NYCEDC).

 In September 2013, it was announced that the market would be integrated into the Essex Crossing.
 The new building, along Essex Street on the south side of Delancey, will have 39 stalls and two restaurants.
-It was originally planned to open in 2018, but was later pushed back to April 2019, then to May 13, 2019.
+It was originally planned to open in 2018, but was later pushed back to May 2019.
+Essex Market formerly had an additional food market known as the Market Line, which opened in November 2019 and closed in April 2025.